Who is Hello Kitty?

 In an era where the struggle for women to have their voices heard and known continues, it can be difficult to understand why an intentionally voiceless female character can still be considered a relevant, cult figure.

 Hello Kitty’s creators, Sanrio, suggest that her strength and popularity lies in this distinct feature (or lack of), with Kitty thought to be speaking for the heart.
-This, according to Sanrio, is a powerful device which allows Kitty to be relevant to all.
-Fans are able to project any thought, feeling or emotion onto her.
+This, according to Sanrio, is a powerful device that allows Kitty to be relevant to all.
+Fans are able to project any thought, feeling, or emotion onto her.
 When fans feel sad, so does Kitty; when fans feel happy, so does Kitty.

 Is this simply evidence of Kitty’s empathetic nature, aligning with the idea that she is somewhat anthropomorphic?
-Or this a romanticised depiction of the expectation for females to be compliant?
+Or is this a romanticised depiction of the expectation for females to be compliant?

 This raises the question as to whether, had Hello Kitty been a male, he would have been depicted without a mouth.